MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-overview.md

 When you create a team from an existing group, that group's membership, site, mailbox, and notebook are surfaced in Teams.

 To customize and extend Teams, add third-party apps using [app management tasks](apps-in-teams.md).
-With Teams, you can include people from outside your organization by [adding them as a guest](guest-access.md) to a team or channel.
+With Teams, you can include people from outside your organization by adding them as a guest or an external user, depending on [what you need](communicate-with-users-from-other-organizations.md).
 Teams offers a robust [development platform](/microsoftteams/platform) so you can build the teamwork hub you need for your organization.

 > [!TIP]
 > For a deep dive into Teams architecture, watch the videos on the [Teams Platform Academy](https://aka.ms/TeamsPlatformAcademy).